Israel kills Hamas spokesperson as hospitals report dozens killed in Gaza City

-DEIR AL-BALAH, Gaza Strip — (AP) — Israel’s Defense Minister, Israel Katz, announced Sunday that Abu Obeida, a spokesperson for Hamas’ armed wing, was killed in Gaza over the weekend.
+DEIR AL-BALAH, Gaza Strip — (AP) — Israeli Defense Minister Israel Katz announced Sunday that a spokesperson for Hamas’ armed wing, Abu Obeida, was killed in Gaza over the weekend.

-DEIR AL-BALAH, Gaza Strip (AP) — Israel said on Sunday that it had targeted a Gaza-based Hamas spokesperson as hospitals and witnesses across the enclave reported dozens killed in airstrikes and gunfire.

-Prime Minister Benjamin Netanyahu said Israel had attacked Abu Obeida, the longtime spokesman for Hamas’ Qassam Brigades, but did not know whether he had been killed.
+Prime Minister Benjamin Netanyahu earlier said Israel had attacked Obeida, the longtime spokesperson for Hamas’ Qassam Brigades, but did not know whether he had been killed.

-“I hope that he is no longer with us, but I do notice there is no one addressing this question on the Hamas side,” Netanyahu told ministers at a weekly cabinet meeting.
+“I do notice there is no one addressing this question on the Hamas side,” Netanyahu told ministers at a weekly cabinet meeting.

-Obeida last issued a statement on Friday.
-He said fighters in Gaza City were prepared as Israel declared the city a combat zone and launched the early stages of its offensive.
-Hamas would try to keep the hostages alive, he said, while warning that clashes were expected in areas where some are being held.

-If his death is confirmed, he would be the latest Hamas representative targeted and killed by Israel as it attempts to dismantle the group's military capacity and prevent an attack like Oct.
+Obeida is the latest Hamas representative targeted and killed by Israel as it attempts to dismantle the group's military capacity and prevent an attack like Oct.
 7, 2023, when militants abducted 251 people and killed around 1,200 people, mostly civilians.

 At least 43 Palestinians were killed since Saturday, most of them in Gaza City, according to local hospitals.
 Shifa Hospital — the territory’s largest — said 29 bodies had been brought to its morgue, including 10 people killed while seeking aid and others struck across the city.